BrainicHQ/saycharlie/README.md

   columns, and changing the application background.
 - **Comprehensive Settings Management**: Manage settings and categories to adapt the dashboard to specific needs and preferences.
+- **VU Meter**: Displays the volume unit meter for the audio input, providing a visual representation of the audio signal strength.

 ## Getting Started